anna roik

 About me

-Currently, I am investigating whether and how we could employ beneficial microbes or whole microbiomes to enhance stress resilience of reef-building corals.
-I am exploring microbiome tranplantation strategies and marine probiotics.
-I am explaining details further below, so please scroll down!
+I have studied reef-building corals in the Caribbean, the Red Sea, and in south-east Asia, Thailand, which are all threatened by climate change and human activities.
+Currently, I investigate whether and how we could employ beneficial microbes or manipulate microbiomes to enhance stress resistance of reef-building corals.
+I am testing microbiome tranplantation strategies and marine probiotics.
+I explain these promising ideas further below, so please scroll down!

 PROJECTS